 - Work with the SRA to grow and develop the residence

-- Assess the interests and needs of residents and plan and implement programming activities and events in accordance to those needs.
-It is required that each RA facilitate two programmes per semester
+- Assess the interests and needs of residents and plan and implement programming activities and events in accordance to those needs

 - Complete duty rounds of the building to ensure the safety and security of the community as assigned